glasgowm148/ergonaut-handbook/Guides/tax.md

 > **Crypto capital losses cannot be set against crypto income profits.** You can end up with a large income tax liability and a large capital loss and cannot offset the losses and have no money to pay the tax with
 {.is-danger}

+If you receive 1000 tokens and their spot price at that time is £1, your pre-tax income excluding any other factor would be £1000.
+What isn't clear, and I cannot offer much advice on this, is whether you are self employed or an employee of this project, as it will fundamentally differ how you pay tax otherwise.

+The tokens once you have them unconditionally are then at the whim of its own value; if it goes up there is a capital gain, if it goes down there is a capital loss, which is crystallised when you sell your tokens

 **Example: Receiving volatile non-cash assets as income**